Pie Warmer Hire: Keeping Hot Food at Temperature for Events

 • Large units (20-30 pies): Necessary for high-volume catering, busy festival stalls, and events where turnover is rapid.

 Always account for the recovery time of the unit.
-If you load a cold unit with ambient-temperature pies, it will take time to reach the safe holding zone.
-Pre-heating the unit for at least 30 minutes before the first load is essential.
+Loading a cold appliance with ambient-temperature pies increases the time needed to reach the safe holding zone.
+Pre-heating the unit for at least 30 minutes before the first load remains essential.

 Food Safety and Temperature Control

-In the UK, food safety regulations require that hot food must be held at a temperature of 63°C or above.
-A pie warmer must be capable of maintaining this temperature consistently throughout the cabinet.
+UK food safety regulations dictate that hot food must stay at a temperature of 63°C or above.
+A pie warmer must maintain this temperature throughout the cabinet.
+Failing to meet these standards risks bacterial growth and potential closure by environmental health officers.
+Local authorities frequently inspect temporary catering setups at festivals and public events.

 Operators should follow these procedures:

-• Rotation: Implement a 'first in, first out' system to ensure older stock is sold before newer batches.
+• Rotation: Implement a 'first in, first out' system so older stock sells before newer batches.
+Organise your shelves clearly to prevent staff from serving the wrong items during busy periods.

 Pie Warmer vs. Alternative Catering Equipment

-A pie warmer is a specialist tool.
-Depending on your menu, other catering equipment may be more appropriate for your event.
+A pie warmer operates as a specialist tool.
+Depending on your menu, other catering equipment might suit your event better.
+Matching the appliance to the food type prevents quality degradation.

 Hot Cupboards

-If you are serving plated meals rather than individual pastries, a hot cupboard is more effective.
-These units provide a larger internal volume and are designed to keep plates and bulk food items at stable temperatures.
+Serving plated meals rather than individual pastries requires a hot cupboard.
+These units provide a larger internal volume to keep plates and bulk food items at stable temperatures.
+Caterers use them extensively in banquet halls and large corporate events.

 Chafing Dishes

-For buffet-style service or self-service events, chafing dishes are the industry standard.
-They use fuel or electricity to keep food in gastronorm pans warm, allowing for easy replenishment and presentation.
+Buffet-style service or self-service events rely on chafing dishes as the industry standard.
+They use fuel or electricity to keep food in gastronorm pans warm, allowing for straightforward replenishment and presentation.
+You can return all gastronorm pans and serving utensils unwashed using our 'Send It Back Dirty' service.

 Heated Plate Dispensers

-If you are serving hot food onto plates, you must ensure the crockery is also heated to prevent rapid cooling.
+Serving hot food onto plates means the crockery must also hold heat to prevent rapid cooling.
 Using heated plate dispensers alongside your food holding equipment maintains the quality of the meal from the kitchen to the customer.

 Operational Requirements for Festivals and Markets

-When hiring equipment for temporary sites, consider the power supply.
-Most commercial pie warmers require a standard 13-amp UK plug socket.
-Ensure your power distribution at the event site can handle the load, especially if you are running multiple units, lighting, and other kitchen appliances.
+Booking pie warmer hire for temporary sites requires careful attention to the power supply.
+Most commercial pie warmers draw power from a standard 13-amp UK plug socket.
+Check that your power distribution at the event site can handle the load, especially alongside multiple units, lighting, and other kitchen appliances.
+We calculate delivery from £40 ex-VAT based on the road distance from our nearest depot to your venue.
+You can also collect your equipment directly from our Birmingham warehouse between 7am and 3pm, Monday to Friday.

-Space is often limited in market stalls.
+Space often presents a challenge in market stalls.
 Measure your available counter space before booking.
-If you are also setting up seating areas for customers, consider our range of furniture, including 6ft round banqueting tables and white folding chairs, to create a functional dining space.
+Creating seating areas for customers requires our range of furniture hire, including 6ft round banqueting tables and white folding chairs, to build a functional dining space.
+You can browse our full selection of chair hire and table hire options to complete your setup.

 Frequently asked questions